Specialized Transition Expert | Cyclingnews.com

 The rear brake is mounted underneath the bottom bracket to shield it from the wind.
 Its location makes it trickier to adjust, although it uses the same design as the front.
 It's a little spongy compared to the front – no surprises there – but we barely needed it anyway.

-The Transition's cockpit consists of Vision TriMax Plus SI aluminium bars and brake levers mounted on a Specialized Pro-Set 4-bolt 31.8mm alloy stem.
+The Transition's cockpit consists of FSA Vision Tech TriMax aluminium bars and brake levers mounted on a Specialized Pro-Set 4-bolt 31.8mm alloy stem.
 The bars weigh a hefty 1,035g and they're one of the few areas on the bike where easy weight savings could be made – at a price, of course.

 The extensions are of the R-bend variety: straight with a double-bend at halfway.
 They're narrowly set but only the armrests, not the bars, are adjustable for width.
 You'll need some extra washers for the narrowest setting, however.